 As the world’s first business aviation audit company, WYVERN has a long-standing reputation for its stringent safety standards.
 An operator who is a "Wyvern Wingman" has passed a comprehensive audit and continues to provide safety data to WYVERN’s system.
 The Wingman Standard PASS report is incredibly thorough, analyzing over 150 data points on everything from pilot training and background checks to aircraft maintenance records and accident history.
 Seeing the Wyvern Wingman certification is another powerful assurance that your charter operator meets some of the most demanding safety criteria in the industry.

-Understanding FAA Part 135 Requirements
+What are FAA Part 135 Requirements?

 In the United States, any legitimate air charter service must operate under a Federal Aviation Administration (FAA) Part 135 certificate.
 This is the legal foundation for all on-demand and commuter operations.
 A Part 135 certification requires a much higher level of pilot training, aircraft maintenance, and operational oversight than private flying (known as Part 91).
 It’s the baseline legal requirement, so if a company can’t produce its Part 135 certificate, you should walk away immediately.
 This regulation ensures that every aspect of your flight is held to strict commercial aviation standards.